jakelaz/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+React's `useRouteMatch` hook lets you add nested routes to your application so that you can change a single parameter in the URL without having to change the whole thing.

 2. How would you explain form validation to someone who has never programmed before?
+As people start typing into a website's form, they often type in the wrong information into the wrong text field.
+Or maybe they will not format the information correctly (think setting up strong passwords, or even typing in a phone number or email).
+Or sometimes they'll miss a required input field entirely.
+We want to give people the best  experience by giving them informed feedback when they’ve filled out our forms incorrectly.
+This is called form validation.

 3. In 1-2 sentences, define end to end testing.
+End to end (E2E) testing looks at the entire use experience, testing to see if a user can complete an action.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.